This website provides information for general purposes only.Read our full disclaimer

 Before subscribing, ask for the fund documents, fee schedule, valuation policy, reporting sample, manager track record, conflicts policy, liquidity terms and Golden Visa evidence pack.

 Then have the structure reviewed by qualified advisers.
 Fund strategy is an investment decision, but Golden Visa eligibility is a legal question.
+Do not treat a target return, marketing category or liquidity feature as a substitute for legal eligibility evidence.

 Bottom line